Hidden anomalous Hall effect in Sr$_2$RuO$_4$ with chiral superconductivity dominated by the Ru $d_{xy}$ orbital

 Figure \ref{fig:fig3} (b) presents the Hall conductance of a chiral p-wave state (see Supplementary~\cite{Supplementary} for details).
 In distinction to the $dpp$-model, the characteristic peaks of $\sigma_{H}(\omega)$ emerge at rather different frequencies due to a very different low energy quasiparticle spectrum.
 Notably, at $\hbar \omega=0.8$eV, we obtain $\theta_K \approx 63.6$ nrads under the modest assumption of $\Delta_2=\Delta_1/10$.
 This is again close to the experimental observation, and we expect similar qualitative behavior for other chiral states.

 {\bf Non-chiral states.}-- There have been frequent discussions of non-chiral TRSB orders in \SRO~\cite{Pustogow:19,Roising:19,Romer:19,Romer:20,Kivelson:20,Chronister:20,Scaffidi:20}.
 These states condense multiple superconducting order parameters belonging to distinct 1D irreps.
 However, we find that they most likely do not exhibit intrinsic Hall effect.
 Some of these states preserve certain vertical mirror symmetries.
-In this case, $\sigma_{H}$ as given by Eqs. (\ref{eq:sigma}) and (\ref{eq:oneloop}) can be analytically shown to exactly vanish due to mutually cancelled contributions at any pair of $\vec{k}$'s related by the corresponding mirror reflections.
+For this class, $\sigma_{H}$ as given by Eqs. (\ref{eq:sigma}) and (\ref{eq:oneloop}) exactly vanishes due to mutually cancelled contributions at any pair of $\vec{k}$'s related by the corresponding mirror reflections.
+This follows naturally from the symmetry property of the velocity operators under mirror reflections.
 Some examples are pairings of the forms $A_{1g}+iB_{1g}$ and $B_{1g}+iA_{2g}$ -- typically referred to as $\mathcal{S}+i\mathcal{D}_{x^2-y^2}$ and $\mathcal{D}_{x^2-y^2} + i \mathcal{G}_{xy(x^2-y^2)}$, respectively.
-Some mixed-parity states, such as $A_{1g} +i A_{1u}$ (a mixture of s-wave and helical p-wave pairings, or simply $\mathcal{S}+i\mathcal{P}$), break all underlying vertical mirror symmetries.
-However, as we verify numerically, $\hat{v}_{x\vec{k}} \hat{G}(\vec{k})\hat{v}_{y\vec{k}}\hat{G}(\vec{k})-(x \leftrightarrow y)$ is zero at every $\vec{k}$, irrespective of the details of the underlying microscopic model.
+Some mixed-parity states, for instance $A_{1g} +i A_{1u}$ (a mixture of s-wave and helical p-wave pairings, or simply $\mathcal{S}+i\mathcal{P}$), break all underlying vertical mirror symmetries.
+However, as we verify numerically, $\hat{v}_{x\vec{k}} \hat{G}(\vec{k})\hat{v}_{y\vec{k}}\hat{G}(\vec{k})-(x \leftrightarrow y)$ is zero at every $\vec{k}$, irrespective of the details of the underlying microscopic model conceivable for this material.
 Hence these states shall also exhibit vanishing Hall conductance.
 In short, the presence of a chiral superconducting order parameter appears to be critical for a Hall response to arise in pristine \SRO.
-This is consistent with the intuitive expectation.
+This is consistent with the intuitive expectation by an analogy with quantum Hall insulators.